Back to guidesFuneral costs and pricing

 For a direct cremation, a basic cardboard or MDF coffin ($135 to $300) does the job.
 Nobody is viewing it.
 The cheapest option the provider stocks will be adequate.
 If you are comparing quotes, ask specifically for the price of their cheapest coffin, because it may not appear in the glossy brochure.

-How to protect yourself: Demand to see the cheapest coffin options, which are often hidden from printed materials.
+How to protect yourself: Ask to see the cheapest coffin options, which are often hidden from printed materials.
 Ask the fee for supplying your own.
 If you are choosing burial with a service and want a timber coffin, compare the funeral director's price against independent coffin suppliers online.

 4. Interment (grave digging) fees

 Families often assume that purchasing a burial plot includes the labour to open and close the grave.
 It does not.
-The interment fee is a separate charge from the cemetery, ranging from $1,000 to $3,725 depending on the cemetery and location.
+The interment fee is a separate charge from the cemetery, ranging from $1,500 to $4,000 depending on the cemetery and location.

 This is on top of the plot purchase price itself (which ranges from a few thousand in regional areas to over $13,000 in metropolitan Melbourne).